What is Pupil Premium?

 How much does the school receive and how does it spend it?

-In 2019/20 the school received £98,660 of additional funding through pupil premium.
-This year (2020-2021) we will receive £92,460.
+In 2022/23 the school received £100,475 of additional funding through pupil premium.
+This year (2023-2-24) we will also receive £91,979.
 The money contributes towards raising aspiration, attainment and achievement by developing quality first teaching and engagement in learning.
 It also covers the cost of our Home School Link Worker who supports families with issues at home, and contributes towards the cost of a programme of teaching-assistant-led interventions, including Speech and Language support in the Early Years.
-The Home School Link worker and Amber Zone Team also support children's social and emotional development through an integrated and targeted support programme to enable children to reach their full potential.
+The Home School Link worker also supports children's social and emotional development through an integrated and targeted support programme to enable children to reach their full potential.

-If you would like any additional information please contact the school to speak to our Deputy Headteacher, Miss Gillian McDermott
+If you would like any additional information please contact the school to speak to one of our Co-Headteachers, Mrs Fleur Belcher or Mrs Lorraine Wood.

 Please see the reports below for a full breakdown of last year's spending and the impact this had on educational achievement.